theopn/dotfiles/README.md

 ## After installation

-- NeoVim: `:PackerSync`, then `:COQdeps`.
+- NeoVim: `:PackerSync`, then `:Mason` to check the available lsp servers to install.
-- Emacs: `list-packages` then `all-the-icons-install-fonts`
+- Emacs: `list-packages` then `all-the-icons-install-fonts`.
 - Firefox:

-  - `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to true.
+  1. `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to true.
-  - `about:profiles`, spot your default-release profile or the profile in use, and create symlinks for the `chrome` folder within the profile folder.
+  2. `about:profiles`, spot your default-release profile or the profile in use, and create symlinks for the `chrome` folder within the profile folder.

 - Install fonts.
 You can utilize the included `fonts/font_test.sh` to test if your terminal emulator correctly displays the fonts.
 - Dotfiles for Linux are not automatically deployed.
 Manually make symlinks for them if needed.